finkusuma-dev/finkusuma-dev/README.md

 ## Currently learning

 📙 Responsive web design & development with HTML, CSS, and SASS.
  (Additionally, I am also learning graphic design for the web.
-I truly enjoy seeing those amazingly designed websites that are aesthetically pleasing.
-And how everything is put together to create appealing online experiences.)
+I truly enjoy seeing those amazingly designed websites that looks beautiful and aesthetic.
+And how everything is put together to create super really nice experiences.)
 📙 Languages: Javascript and Typescript.
 📙 Frontend frameworks: React, Svelte.
 📙 Backend framework: NodeJs.